fasterthanlime/semester-project/report.md

     mechanisms would not be necessary in a target language with a saner modularity paradigm, which is, unfortunately, not the case with C.

-    In practice, modules which only instanciate classes or call functions from from the imported module, will only include the forward header (`module-fwd.h`), and modules which contain subtypes of the imported module will import the full header (`module.h`) in order to easily generate the
+    In practice, modules which only instanciate classes or call functions from the imported module, will only include the forward header (`module-fwd.h`), and modules which contain subtypes of the imported module will import the full header (`module.h`) in order to easily generate the